paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 The next step is to define a mathematical model describing the failure mechanisms identified in the first step.
 Note that a model in this context may be an analytic function or a numerical model; the only requirement is that the failure state is clearly defined as a function of the relevant physical variables.

 The effort required to develop a new failure mechanism model can be considerable.
 It is thus highly recommended to start by a search for published models from similar applications.
-A collection of models for various failure mechanisms can be found in the RiAC's Web-Accessible Repository of Physics-based Models (WARP **\[RD16\]** ), which has been set up to foster the use of Physics of Failure methods in practical applications.
+A collection of models for various failure mechanisms can be found in the RiAC's Web-Accessible Repository of Physics-based Models ({cite:t}`method-RiAC`), which has been set up to foster the use of Physics of Failure methods in practical applications.
 Models used by the design engineers are another valuable source of information.

 (method_6_5_2)=
 ### Quantification of variable and model uncertainties